 Normal blood pressure

-A top number: Also known as ‘ systolic blood pressure’.
+High pressure: Also known as ‘ systolic blood pressure’.
 It is the pressure in the blood channels when the heart pumps and fills them up with blood.

-Normal blood pressure is 120/80, where 120 is the top number and 80 being the bottom one.
+Normal blood pressure is 120/80, where 120 is the top number and 80 is the bottom one.

 Low blood pressure

 Low blood pressure is also called as ‘hypotension’ in medical terms.
 It is defined as having blood pressure less than 90/60.
-It is a fairly common medical condition especially affecting older people.
+It is a fairly common medical condition, especially affecting older people.
 It is usually not harmful, but if it is persistent or if it causes serious symptoms like dizziness or falls then it should be evaluated in detail by a healthcare professional.

 Symptoms of low blood pressure: